Clash Take the Fifth Tour

 Video - notes from camerman

-Sound 3.5 - master - 8mins - is it complete & where did the good (but flawed) sound come from though it dioes syncs out with video?
+Sound 3.5 - master - 8mins - is it complete & but where did the sound come from - presumedly from the original?
+Though the sound does sync with the video.

 A brief Super 8 colour film and sound from both the Detroit 79 and 80 show has appeared online.